Summary

 Display slide 6 and review how to use the Desmos Studio graphing calculator with your students.

 Display slide 7 and explain the activity to your students.
 They are to draw a card.
-The card determines what the student needs to change about the previous equation, following the card rules on slide 8.
-Using the deck of cards and the instructions, have student pairs complete the front side of the handout (or three manipulations).
+The card determines what the student needs to change about the previous equation, following the card rules on the following slide (slide 8).
+Using the deck of cards and the instructions, have pairs complete the front side of the handout (or three manipulations).
 Here students are focusing on the procedure of the activity.
-Show slide 8 and review the card rules with the class.
-A summary of the card rules (the image on slide 8) is also on the Predicting Changes handout for students to quickly reference.
+Move to slide 8 and review the card rules with the class.
+A summary of the card rules (the table on slide 8) is also on the Predicting Changes handout for students to quickly reference.
 Display slide 9 and ensure students understand what they are expected to do by reviewing this example with the class.

 As students are completing the front side of the handout, direct students to get a colored pencil or pass out colored pencils.
 Each student needs one colored pencil.